ligato/docs/docs/plugins/vpp-plugins.md

 **REST**

+!!!
+Note
     There is no Punt IP redirect REST API.

 ---